 When it comes to the motivation behind the ancient practices of trepanation, there are more questions than answers — particularly because different populations took this extreme measure for different reasons.

-Fernando Ramires Rozzi and Alain Froment suggest that in the Neolithic era, people may have done it for medical reasons.
+Fernando Ramires Rozzi and Alain Froment suggest that in the Neolithic era, people may have done it

 The two argue that our early ancestors may have practiced their skills on the skulls of animals, citing the example of a boar skull and a cow skull that bear the marks of trepanation.